Manage Servers, Projects, Tracks and Engines in Director Print

 Check this to specify that this Track is an Archive Track and will not be executing any migration jobs.
 You can only change this setting if the Track is not participating in any Archiving link (see below).

-Archive Tracks only show up in the Tracker and are hidden from the Director
+Archive Tracks only show up here and are hidden from the rest of the Portal.

 Migration Database: Server